 The city of Elvas is bordered by Spain and is considered the largest fortress city in the world and a UNESCO World Heritage Site.
 It is not by chance that its most famous image is the view from above, in which one can glimpse the forts in the shape of a star.
 The main attractions are the Graça Fort (Conde de Lippe), Santa Luzia Fort, and the Amoreira Aqueduct, an impressive construction of 8km in length.

-In this subregion, Évora is located, the capital of Alentejo and the preferred area for those looking for a day trip from Lisbon.
+In this subregion, you will find Évora, the capital of Alentejo, and the preferred area if you’re looking for a day trip from Lisbon.
 The 130km journey from the Portuguese capital to Évora lasts around 1h30 by car.
 Still, it counts with the ease of buses and trains at various daily times.
 Nature in communion with architecture is the Alentejo brand: plains with vast vegetation, hills with a castle, and a fairy tale look.
 The local gastronomy is based on the land elements, such as pork and lots of bread.

 If you are in Lisbon with the opportunity of a day or two to get to know just a piece of Alentejo, it is for Evora that you must go.
 In addition to the short distance and ease of movement, the city is an open-air museum.

 Considered a World Heritage Site by Unesco, Évora is divided into two parts: the modern and the historic, located within the medieval walls.
 Most tourist attractions are in the historic center, such as the Roman Temple, one of its postcards.
 Opposite the temple is the Cadaval Palace, which was home to several Portuguese monarchs.